How to File a Car Accident Claim with State Farm

 Vehicle accidents happen all the time.
 While nobody wants to get into an accident, having insurance is important and can help cover expenses from any injuries or property damage incurred in the crash.
 Unfortunately, the insurance claims process can be difficult, which is the last thing a car accident victim needs.
 State Farm is a major insurance carrier that has been in business for decades.
 They have a streamlined insurance claims process, but that does not mean a quick settlement if your best bet.
-The Irvine car accident lawyers at Bentley & More, LLP can help you navigate the legal process after a car crash in Southern California.
+The Orange County car accident lawyers at Bentley & More, LLP can help you navigate the legal process after a car crash in Southern California.

 Immediately after a crash

 Regardless of what insurance company you use, there are several steps you can take immediately after an accident to help ensure the claims process goes more smoothly.